cosmos/cosmos/WHITEPAPER.md

 funding of common goods.
 These funds will go to the `CustodianAddress` to be distributed in accordance with whatever is decided by the governance system.

-Atom holders who delegate their voting power to other validators pay 10% commission to the delegated validator.
+Atom holders who delegate their voting power to other validators pay a commission to the delegated validator.
+The commission can be set by each validator.

 ### Incentivizing Hackers